hadolint/hadolint/README.md

   -c,--config FILENAME     Path to the configuration file --file-path-in-report FILEPATHINREPORT
                            The file path referenced in the generated report.
-                           This only applies for the 'checkstyle', 'codeclimate', and 'gitlab_codeclimate' formats and is useful when running Hadolint with Docker to set the correct file path.
+                           This only applies for the 'checkstyle', 'codeclimate', 'sonarqube' and 'gitlab_codeclimate' formats and is
+                           useful when running Hadolint with Docker to set the correct file path.
   --no-fail                Don't exit with a failure status code when any rule